tags : Containers

 - It is possible with build stages/multi staged builds and

-, but not super trivial.
+copy from, but not super trivial.

 What firewall changes does Docker do?